itsluckysharma01/Python-from-START/README.md

 🛠️ Requirements

 This notebook is designed for Google Colab.
 No additional setup is needed—just open and run.

 You can also do it in Jupyter Notebook .

 📌 Author

 Lucky Sharma
-Beginner Python learner and data science enthusiast.
+Python learner and data science enthusiast.